-Our Supply Chains are primarily comprised of organisations within the UK.
-Sopra Steria Recruitment avoids contracting with suppliers or sub-contractors which are located within geographical areas where slavery and human trafficking are a higher risk.
-However, we recognise that our upstream supply chain does include countries with a higher risk of modern slavery or human trafficking and we expect our suppliers to pass on this obligation to their supply chain in higher risk countries.
+Sopra Steria Recruitment's Supply Chains primarily comprise organisations within the UK.
+Sopra Steria Recruitment avoids contracting with suppliers or sub-contractors located in areas where there is a higher risk of slavery and human trafficking than there is in the UK or Europe.
+However, we recognise that our upstream supply chain does include countries with a higher risk of modern slavery or human trafficking, and we expect our suppliers to prevent and avoid slavery and human trafficking in their supply chains in higher risk countries.
 We also recognise that slavery and human trafficking does occur in the UK and Europe.

-Sopra Steria Recruitment’s approach to preventing slavery and human trafficking
+3. Sopra Steria Recruitment’s approach to preventing slavery and human trafficking

-- Sustainable Procurement Policy – this policy applies to all procurement activity in the UK and requires Sopra Steria Recruitment to adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
-Our standard terms and conditions for suppliers also require suppliers to uphold human and labour rights and (in the UK) to prevent modern slavery and human trafficking in their own operations and supply chains.
+- Sustainable Procurement Policy – this policy applies to all procurement activity in the UK and requires Sopra Steria Recruitment Limited to adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
+Our standard terms and conditions for suppliers also require suppliers to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and supply chains.

-Within our own operations
+3.2.1 Within our own operations